My priority areas as trustee are:

 Something has to change.

 As board trustee, my job is to ensure that resources are available and used to fulfill the mission, which is preparing students for the society of tomorrow.
-As board trustee, I will work to make sure resources are used efficiently in ways that actually support educating our kids by working with teachers and principals to keep the programs in place that work and fund them appropriately.
+As board trustee, I will work to make sure resources are used efficiently and strategically in ways that actually support educating our kids by working with teachers and principals to keep the programs in place that work and fund them appropriately.

 Partnering with communities